tweag/OpenFGA_tutorial/exercises/exercise3_who_can_access_document.md

 ## Problem Statement

 In this exercise, you'll learn how to determine all users who have access to a specific document.
 This is essentially the reverse of the previous exercise and is useful for auditing and managing document permissions.

-Your tasks:
-1. Create a Python script that lists all users who can access a specific document
-2. Implement functions to check both read and write access
-3. Generate a comprehensive access report for a document
+This builds on [list-users](https://openfga.dev/docs/getting-started/perform-list-users) API.

+>  The List Users call allows you to retrieve a list of users that have a specific relationship with a given object.
+This can be used in scenarios such as retrieving users who have access to a resource or managing members in a group.

 ## Scenario